Charllo/UK-Crime-Map/README.md

 ## ToDo

- - Add a search bar to find a location by name / address
+ - Replcae `current location` with search bar to find a location by name / address
  - Add FAQ button/menu
  - Add a statistics window that shows more info about the area
  - Add filters for different crimes in the `Icons` menu
+ - Fix `mode()` - it's not working properly

 ## Changelog